-It’s easy to trivialize this problem because for most of us it feels so temporary and easy to fix.
-But 30% of the adult population reports sleeping less than six hours a night, according to the CDC.
-Here's a list of four ways sleeping poorly can cost you.
+It’s easy to trivialize this problem of a lack of sleep.
+But 30% of the adult population report sleeping less than six hours a night, according to the CDC.
+Here's how sleeping poorly can cost you.

 More sleep means higher productivity, better workplace performance, safer roads, less stress on the body and mind, better overall health and a longer lifespan.
 And, better sleep can benefit you financially, as well — it’s important to note that better health usually leads to better, cheaper life insurance and long-term disability insurance coverage.